-1 We do not follow Huntington 1957 In identifying conservatism as purely positional, rather we agree with Freeden 1998 who identifies conservatism as 'predominantly concerned with the problem of change' (p332).
-We also distinguish conservatism from classical liberalism and free market libertarianism following, among others, Hayek 1960, Buchanan 2005 and Müller 2006.
+&lt;sup>1 The idea of a status quo bias will be explored in more detail below, for now it is sufficient to say that a status quo bias grants some evaluative privilege to the status quo simply because it is the status quo.
+However, we do not follow Huntington 1957 In identifying conservatism as purely positional, rather we agree with Freeden 1998 who identifies conservatism as 'predominantly concerned with the problem of change' (p332).
+We also distinguish conservatism from classical liberalism and free market libertarianism following, among others, Hayek 2006, Buchanan 2005 and Müller 2006.
 As the latter puts it: "libertarianism is not, by any stretch of the imagination, a form of conservatism" (p364).

-$^{^{2}}$ We choose to phrase these distinctions, and much of what follows, in terms of 'values', rather than 'reasons for action', this does not imply or rely on any particular view of the general relationship between values and reasons for action.
+$^{2}$ We choose to phrase these distinctions, and much of what follows, in terms of 'values', rather than 'reasons for action', this does not imply or rely on any particular view of the general relationship between values and reasons for action.
 We will return to this relationship, briefly, in section 2b below.